Charlie Wilson (Texas politician): "Good Time Charlie"

 In 2007, when questioned about his past alleged cocaine use, Wilson reaffirmed: "Nobody knows the answer to that and I ain't telling."

 In addition to his "Angels" in the office, Wilson always had a female escort when he was not on the House floor.
 Wilson's primary motivator to be on the Kennedy Center Board of Trustees was so he always had a place to take a date.
 Also, following his second trip to Pakistan, Wilson always brought a female companion with him.
 At one point he even brought Carol Shannon to entertain his hosts with her belly dancing ability.
 Bringing women to Pakistan created tension between Wilson and the CIA in 1987 when the agency refused to fund his girlfriend's travel expenses.
 In response, Wilson cut the agency's funding the next year.
 According to businesswoman and political activist Joanne Herring, Wilson cared about his dates and enjoyed being romantic and caring.
 Although he was an "unapologetic sexist, chauvinistic redneck", he attracted many women over a number of years.

 Wilson has been said to have lived life as "one big party", and lived by the mantra that he could "take his job seriously without taking himself seriously".

 Retirement

-Wilson declined to run for re-election in 1996 and became a lobbyist for Pakistan before retiring to Lufkin.
+Wilson declined to run for reelection in 1996 and became a lobbyist for the government of Pakistan before retiring to Lufkin, Texas.
 He donated his congressional papers to Stephen F. Austin State University.
 In 1999, he married Barbara Alberstadt, his second wife.
 Wilson received a heart transplant in 2007, and continued to follow the situation in Afghanistan and Pakistan, where he expressed concerns about events in that region.
-In July 2009, the University of Texas System Board of Regents established the Charles N. Wilson Chair in Pakistan Studies, which encourages research in the geopolitical importance of Pakistan, as well as its culture, history, and literature.
+In July 2009, the University of Texas System Board of Regents established the Charles N. Wilson Chair in Pakistan Studies, which encourages research in the geopolitical importance of Pakistan, and its culture, history, and literature.